ve3wwg/plan13cpp/README.md

 and compare the ISS Latitude and Longitude from the JSON to the printed output.

 My own changes are public domain.
+Fork, modify and pass it on.